-In this process, zyme phosphorylase along with the energy and phosphorylated Ribonucleotides get activated.
-The activated Ribonucleotides are adenosine triphosphate (ATP), guanosine triphosphate (GTP), uridine triphosphate (UTP) and cytidine triphosphate (CTP).
+It is the first phase of transcription.
+During the activation of ribonucleotides, zyme phosphorylase along with the energy and phosphorylated Ribonucleotides are activated.
+The activated Ribonucleotides includes adenosine triphosphate (ATP), guanosine triphosphate (GTP), uridine triphosphate (UTP) and cytidine triphosphate (CTP).

 In order to form a template, 4 major regions are required, namely, initiation site, a promoter region, coding region, and a terminator region.
 As the name indicates, the initiation site help in starting the transcription process.
 A promoter region has an RNA polymerase recognition site and binding site.
 In a coding region, the chain opening occurs.
 Chain opening needs unwindases, gyrases, and single-stranded binding proteins.
 In a terminator region, the two strands of DNA uncoil progressively from the site of polymerase binding.
 One of the two strands of DNA (3’—» 5′) functions as a template for transcription of RNA.
 It is called a master template or antisense strand.

-The Ribonucleoside triphosphates come closer to lie just opposite the nitrogenous bases of the DNA template (Antisense strand).
-This results in the formation of complementary pairs, I,e they form complementary pairs, U goes opposite A, A goes opposite T, С goes opposite G, and G goes opposite C. A pyrophosphate is released from each ribonucleoside triphosphate to form Ribonucleotides.
+The Ribonucleoside triphosphates come closer to lie just opposite to the nitrogenous bases of the DNA template (Antisense strand).
+This results in the formation of complementary pairs, I,e U goes opposite A, A goes opposite T, С goes opposite G, and G goes opposite C. A pyrophosphate is released from each ribonucleoside triphosphate to form Ribonucleotides.
 The pyrophosphate is hydrolyzed with the help of enzyme pyrophosphatase.
 It releases energy.

-Separation is enhanced by the factor called ATPase activity.
+Separation is enabled by ATPase activity.
 This helps in the release of the completed RNA chain from the previous phase of chain formation.
 The released RNA is called primary transcript which will further get processed to form a functional RNA.